Christian M. 7 min read

 Digital storage

-The release of the Amazon Kindle in 2007 marked a definitive shift towards e-books and digital media in the UK which has significantly impacted the publishing industry.
-In 2023, eBooks accounted for 34% of book sales in the UK, a substantial increase in 14 years of existence.
+The release of the Amazon Kindle in 2007 marked a definitive shift towards e-books and digital media in the UK, transforming the publishing industry.

-This transition not only reflects changing consumer preferences for convenience and accessibility but also aligns with environmental sustainability efforts by reducing paper waste and the resources needed for physical book production and distribution.
+This transition not only reflects changing consumer preferences for convenience and accessibility but also aligns with environmental sustainability efforts by reducing paper waste and the resources required to produce and distribute physical books.

-However, the digital transformation is not all rainbows and unicorns.
-Despite making businesses significantly more efficient, they’re also introducing new types of problematic waste exclusive to the digital era: electronic and battery waste.
+The digital transformation is not without its challenges.
+Despite making businesses significantly more efficient, it has introduced new types of problematic waste unique to the digital era: electronic and battery waste.

 The rise of electronic waste

-The ‘digital transformation’ is the primary driver for demand for electronic goods.
-This demand keeps increasing exponentially as we enter the era of the Internet of Things (IoT) where everything from kitchen devices to lighting is being managed digitally.
+The ‘digital transformation’ is the primary driver of demand for electronic goods.
+This demand continues to grow as we enter the era of the Internet of Things (IoT), where everything from kitchen appliances to lighting systems is managed digitally.

 Digital transformation: More or less waste?